 Manufacturer vs. franchises

-How the windows are sold is very different.
-Andersen windows manufactures windows and sells them through a network of approved and authorized dealers, where Renewal by Andersen are franchises that sell and install one product line of home replacement windows manufactured by Andersen.
+When comparing Andersen Windows to Renewal by Andersen, it’s important to know that one of the biggest differences is how they are sold.
+Andersen windows manufactures windows and sells them through a network of approved and authorized dealers, where Renewal by Andersen are franchises that sell and install one product line of home replacement windows, which are manufactured by Andersen Windows.

 Made in the USA, the plant in Minnesota manufactures all corporate product lines and the subsidiary product line for Renewal by Andersen.

 Because each Renewal by Andersen showroom is a franchise, the sales tactics, pricing and customer service can vary greatly—even between franchises in the same area.
-They’re independently run.
+They’re completely independent.

 Different product lines – both Fibrex, but different